Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 ```

 #### Tokens
-Tokens are generated each time you click a cell.
+Tokens are generated each time you click a cell.<br>
 This can be useful if you want to populate another panel on the dashboard with a custom search, or link to a new dashboard with the tokens carrying across.

 - **Value:** This is the numeric field for the cell you clicked.
 Default value: $hm_token_value$
 - **Label:** This is the field name for the cell you clicked.
 Default value: $hm_token_label$